India's c.bank to keep rates on hold, provide economic forecasts

 By Swati Bhat

-MUMBAI, Sept 28 (Reuters) - The Reserve Bank of India is expected to keep key rates unchanged this week, but may for the first time since February provide guidance on how the economy is performing amid the coronavirus pandemic.
+MUMBAI, Sept 28 (Reuters) - The Reserve Bank of India is expected to keep key rates unchanged at its upcoming monetary policy review, but may for the first time since February provide guidance on how the economy is performing amid the coronavirus pandemic.

-All 66 respondents in a Reuters poll expect the repo rate INREPO=ECI to remain unchanged at 4.0% after its policy review on Thursday, and a large majority see no cuts until the January-March quarter.
+All 66 respondents in a Reuters poll expect the repo rate INREPO=ECI to remain unchanged at 4.0% and a large majority see no cuts until the January-March quarter.
 The RBI will then likely stay on hold until the end of 2021.

+The MPC which was scheduled to meet between Sept.
+29 to Oct.
+1 but will now meet at a later date which is yet to be announced, RBI said on Monday.

 The central bank must manage high retail inflation while keeping policy accommodative to support an economy which nosedived 23.9% last quarter, the weakest performance on record.